Here are some recommended personal finance websites in Malaysia. This list is no particular order.

-- Currenseek (TOP PICK) – Helps you to compare and find great exchange rates.
+- Currenseek – Helps you to compare and find great exchange rates.
 The disparity feature is cool – it shows how much some exchanges are overcharging you!
 They also wrote about me here 🙂

 - CupoNation – Helps you find coupon codes for online merchants.
 From my understanding this is a worldwide platform and newly launched in Malaysia.